Connect with others who understand.

 • “MS is giving you a hug to show who has power over your body.”

-MS Hug or Heart Attack?
+3. Can MS Hug Feel Like a Heart Attack?

-Many MyMSTeam members have shared the fearful experience of wondering whether MS hug symptoms were actually those of a heart attack.
-This isn’t an unreasonable fear: One study found that people with MS have a 60 percent higher risk for heart attack compared with those who don’t have MS. “Guys, does anyone else have the MS hug where it’s so bad it feels like a heart attack?” asked one member.
-“The MS hug shocked me; I thought I was having a heart attack,” related another.
+Many MyMSTeam members have shared the experience of worrying that symptoms of an MS hug were actually those of a heart attack.
+This isn’t an unreasonable fear: One study found that people with MS have a 60 percent higher risk of heart attack compared with those who don’t have MS. “Guys, does anyone else have the MS hug where it’s so bad it feels like a heart attack?” asked one member.

 • Chest pain or tightness